Get Started with a Free Quote!

 Merchants are placed on the MATCH (Member Alert to Control High-Risk Merchants) list for various reasons.
 The primary reasons for a merchant to be listed on the MATCH list include:

-• Unpaid Debt or Obligations: Merchants who have outstanding debts or obligations to acquiring banks or payment processors may be added to the MATCH list.
+• Unpaid Debt or Obligations: Merchants who have outstanding debts or business obligations to acquiring banks or payment processors may be added to the MATCH list.
 This could include situations where a merchant fails to pay processing fees or other financial liabilities related to their merchant account.

-• Unauthorized or Illegal Activities: Engaging in unauthorized or illegal activities, such as processing transactions for prohibited goods or services, can lead to a merchant being listed on the MATCH list.
+• Unauthorized or Illegal Activities: Engaging in unauthorized or illegal activities, such as processing credit card transactions for prohibited goods or services, can lead to a merchant being listed on the MATCH list.
 This includes activities like illegal gambling, illegal substances, or other illegal transactions.

-It's important to note that being placed on the MATCH list is a serious matter and can have significant implications for a merchant's ability to obtain payment processing services in the future.
+It's important to note that being placed on the MATCH list is a serious matter for a merchant and can have significant implications for a merchant's ability to obtain payment processing services in the future.
 Acquiring banks and payment processors refer to the MATCH list to assess the risk associated with a merchant's business before approving or denying their application for a merchant account.

 What is the match list reason code list?